libis/rdm-build/README.md

 Next to the subfolders the custom installation folder may also contain:

+- `config-job.sh` script that configures the application; the script should be allowed to run multiple times
-- `setup-all.sh` script that will be executed as part of the bootstrap task and contains additional configuration steps
+- `setup-once.sh` script that will be executed as part of the bootstrap task and contains additional configuration steps
 - `preboot` file containing any additional asadmin commands that should be executed before the application server boots
 - `postboot` file containing any additional asadmin commands that should be executed right after the application server boots
 - any other custom script you may want to execute in the container